James Madison Dukes men's basketball: John Thurston era

 John Thurston was hired as the fourth head coach of the James Madison Dukes men's basketball team in 1985.
 Prior to this, Thurston had served as an assistant coach under Campanelli with the Dukes since 1975.
 Thurston successfully turned the program around in his second season at the helm, guiding the Dukes to a 20–10 record, a berth in the National Invitation Tournament, and was named Colonial Athletic Association Coach of the Year.
 However, with a 6–11 start to the 1988 season, James Madison University President Ronald E. Carrier announced that Thurston's contract would not be renewed at the end of the season and Thurston resigned hours later.
 The Dukes replaced Thurston with interim head coach Tom McCorry to finish the 1988 season.

 Lefty Driesell era

 In 1988, the Dukes hired former Davidson and Maryland head coach Lefty Driesell to lead the program.
-Driesell led the Dukes for nine seasons, compiling a record of 159–111 and taking the Dukes to the NCAA tournament in 1994.
+Driesell led the Dukes for nine seasons, compiling a record of 159–111, winning 5 straight CCA regular season titles, and taking the Dukes to the NCAA tournament in 1994.